discordplace/discord.place/README.md

 This repository contains the source code for the discord.place website.
 The project is divided into two main components: the Next.js client application located in the `/client` folder and the Express server located in the `/server` folder.

-Also contains the API documentation for the discord.place API.
-The API documentation is located in the `/docs` folder.

 ## Getting Started

 To get a local copy of the project up and running, follow these steps: